-a a si am a a sualtura funca di ama a a si al a arr
+:-1

 sociology, sociology as a science, value freedom, sociology

 and social policy) ASSESSMENT - all in summer 2017

 • Exam 1 - Education with theory and methods (2 hours,

-33% of the A Level)
+• Exam 1 - Education with theory and methods (2 nours, 33% of the A Level)

 • Exam 2 - Topics in Sociology - Families and Households,

-and Mass Media (2 hou .
+and Mass Media (2 hours, 33% of the A Level)

-• Exam 3 - Crime and deviance with theory and methods (2 hours, 33% of the A Level)
+• Exam 3 - Crime and deviance with theory and methods (2

+hours, 33% of the A Level)

-Learning Beyond the Revision conferences ru
+Learning Beyond the Revision conferences run by expert sociologists

-Classroom

-Classiooni Debating is ideal for A-level sociology students, as debates cover a range of topics and themes, often with a
+Classroom Debating is ideal for A-level sociology students, as debates

-contemporary agenda. and themes, often with a
+and themes, often with a

+contemporary agenda. ,

-1 2 5 6 o explore the criminal justice
+1 0 o explore the criminal justice

-system o explore the eliminar justice
+system ,

 Guest speakers

 University links

 University Entrance Durham University Typical offer: AAA

-Oniversity Entrance Combined Honours in Social Typical offer.
-11 111
+Combined Honours in Social

 Sciences Various subjects expected,

-Services depending on the route chosen
+depending on the route chosen

 (excluding Critical Thinking and

 General Studies).

 London School of Economics Typical offer: ABB (one sitting

 and Political Science preferred)

-(University of London) ,
+(University of London)

 Social Policy and Sociology GCSE Mathematics at grade C or

-new Grade 5 or above.
+The University of Vent new Grade 5 or above.

-The University of Kent Typical offer: BBB
+The University of Kent Social Sciences Typical offer: BBB

-Social Sciences

-GCSE English at grade C or new
+Social Sciences GCSE English at grade C or new

 Grade 5

-Skills and Qualities Sociology is the study o f life in this society.
+Skills and Qualities Sociology is the study of f life in this society.
 It is therefore

-for Study at KS5 and relevant to all students who will live and work in this
+for Study at KS5 and who will live and work in this

 beyond society in their future.

-After taking A Level So ciology, students go on to study a
+, After taking A Level Sociology, students go on to study a

-bjects and go on to careers in
+C bjects and go on to careers in

-health, education, police e/probation work, business,
+health, education, police/probation work, business,

-ecruitment, care work, law,
+personnel, marketing, re ecruitment, care work, law,

 journalism and media.

-- ssay writing skills in this course,
+Students will develop es ssay writing skills in this course,

 debating current social issues.
 They will begin to

-the world in which they live, from
+understand more about the world in which they live, from

 a variety of points of view.

 All of these skills are not only useful for any university

-course, but for life in ge neral.
+course, but for life in general.